jwschroeder3/enricherator/README.md

 you could supply as the `--type` argument `genotype`, and for the `--contrasts` argument `genoB-genoA,genoC-genoA,genoC-genoB`.
-This would perform pairwise comparisons of enrichments from genotype B to genotype A, genotype C to genotype A, and genotype C to genotype A, respectively.
+This would perform pairwise comparisons of enrichments from genotype B to genotype A, genotype C to genotype A, and genotype C to genotype B, respectively.
 The list of contrasts can be arbitrarily long.
 The contrasts must be comma-separated with no spaces.